Prepare to Meet With an Estate Planning Lawyer

 - A payment on obligations secured by real estate

 - A note you hold based on loaning money to someone

 Indicate each type of indebtedness you hold, and identify all other relevant parties involved.

 Life insurance can play a critical role in taking care of your family in the event of your death.
 In preparation for your meeting, consider the following:

 - Do you have life insurance policies?

-- Name of the annuitant and the type of annuity?
+- What is the name of the annuitant and the type of annuity?

 - Are there regular annuities payable for a guaranteed minimum term or amount?